robiningelbrecht/statistics-for-strava/docs/getting-started/scheduling.md

 If you want to have more control over the scheduling, check out [this repository](https://github.com/AnalogJ/docker-cron).
 It contains cron base images for various distros.

-## Using Synology NAS Task Scheduler
+## Using Synology NAS task scheduler

 If you are running the app on a Synology NAS, you can use the Task Scheduler to run the import and build commands at regular intervals.